waveform80/picamera/docs/recipes1.rst

     import picamera

-    with picamera.PiCamera() as camera:
+    camera = picamera.PiCamera()
     camera.resolution = (640, 480)
     camera.start_recording('my_video.h264')
     camera.wait_recording(60)
     camera.stop_recording()

-Note that we use :meth:`~picamera.camera.PiCamera.wait_recording` in the example above instead of :func:`time.sleep` which we've been using in the image capture recipes above.
-The :meth:`~picamera.camera.PiCamera.wait_recording` method is similar in that it will pause for the number of seconds specified, but unlike :func:`time.sleep` it will continually check for recording errors (e.g. an out of disk space condition) while it is waiting.
-If we had used :func:`time.sleep` instead, such errors would only be raised by the :meth:`~picamera.camera.PiCamera.stop_recording` call (which could be long after the error actually occurred).
+Note that we use :meth:`~PiCamera.wait_recording` in the example above instead of :func:`time.sleep` which we've been using in the image capture recipes above.
+The :meth:`~PiCamera.wait_recording` method is similar in that it will pause for the number of seconds specified, but unlike :func:`time.sleep` it will continually check for recording errors (e.g. an out of disk space condition) while it is waiting.
+If we had used :func:`time.sleep` instead, such errors would only be raised by the :meth:`~PiCamera.stop_recording` call (which could be long after the error actually occurred).

 .. _stream_record: